nhs-r-community/NHSRplotthedots/cran-comments.md

 ## Release summary
 This is second release for the NHS-R Community's 'Plot the Dots' package.
 It adds a few new features and fixes some minor bugs.
 It resolves some build failures that are currently present, due to upstream dependencies (ggplot2 4.0.0).

+There has been a change of maintainer from Christopher Reading to Tom Smith.

 ## Test environments
 * local windows 11, R 4.5.1